eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

    and replayed.
 This is generally called device binding.
 4. The Relying Party SHALL be able to trust the EUDI Wallet.
-5. The User SHALL be able to trust the Relying Party, meaning that the User is sure about the Relying Party’s identity.
+5. The User SHALL be able to trust the Relying Party, meaning that the User is sure about the Relying Party's identity.
 6. The User SHALL be able to trust that the Relying Party does not request more data than it reasonably needs for the use case.